 All Cayman mutual funds, whether regulated or not, are subject to applicable anti-money laundering laws and regulations in the Cayman Islands.
 As such, these mutual funds need to appoint named individuals as Anti-Money Laundering Compliance Officer (“AMLCO”), Money Laundering Reporting Officer (“MLRO”) and Deputy Money Laundering Reporting Officer (“DMLRO”).
 The AMLCO can also be either the MLRO or the DMLRO (but the MLRO and DMLRO must be separate individuals).

 Each mutual fund must have appropriate policies and procedures in place in line with the aforementioned laws and regulations.
-These policies and procedures must cover not only the flow of funds from an investor to the fund, but also from the fund to the investments.
+These policies must be proportionate with the business of the fund, and must refer to, among others, investor due diligence measures, transaction monitoring, record and log keeping, employee screening and trainings.
 The AMLCO has general oversight of the fund’s compliance function.
 The MLRO and DMLRO are responsible, inter alia, for assessing suspicious activity in relation to money laundering and reporting such suspicious activity to the Cayman Islands Financial Reporting Authority.

 Categories of regulated funds